Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 But, what happens in 2 weeks, or 2 months, when you can’t remember how this worked, or need to add a new feature and have no idea if it’ll break that thing over there?
 What if the shiny calculator app works beautifully, unless the user enters an odd number, or that profanity filter stops you using any words that begin with ‘f’?

-Your code may be built more quickly, but you have sacrificed it’s quality (see [The Iron Triangle](https://jchyip.medium.com/four-variables-cost-time-quality-scope-f29b4de8bfdf)) and as we know, we’re actually aiming to deliver value, not bits of code.
+Your code may be built more quickly, but you have sacrificed its quality (see [The Iron Triangle](https://jchyip.medium.com/four-variables-cost-time-quality-scope-f29b4de8bfdf)) and as we know, we’re actually aiming to deliver value, not bits of code.

 In fact, TDD can speed up development.
 It helps you to focus on what’s actually required (KISS), prevents you from building a Porsche when a van is what you need (YAGNI), and by biting off small chunks of the problem as tests, and iterating on them, you can make an enormous task smaller.